The Complete Guide to Kopi Luwak Coffee in 2024

 After cleaning, drying and roasting, they managed to brew their own coffee.
 They were amazed when they discovered that this drink was better than anything they had tasted before.

-This new and original coffee beverage could not be kept a secret.
 When the Dutch plantation owners heard about it and tried it for themselves, they too preferred it to traditionally processed coffee.[6]

 Secondly, beans that pass through the civet’s intestines do not have any fruit pulp remaining as the enzymes break them down during the digestion process.